SriviharReddy/podqueue/webui/README.md

 ## @username URL Support

 The Web UI automatically converts YouTube @username URLs (e.g., https://www.youtube.com/@Level1Linux) to channel ID URLs that yt-dlp can recognize.
 This requires yt-dlp to be installed and accessible from the command line.

+## Exporting Cookies

+If you need to download videos that require a login, you can export cookies from your browser using the [Get cookies.txt locally](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) Chrome extension.
+Save the exported cookies.txt file in the root directory of the project.